- Academic Affairs

 Title IV Refund Policy

-The Office of Student Financial Assistance & Education is required by federal statute to determine how much financial aid was earned by students who withdraw, drop out, are dismissed, or take a leave of absence prior to completing 60% of a payment period or term.
+The Office of Student Financial Assistance and Education is required by federal statute to determine how much financial aid was earned by students who withdraw, drop out, are dismissed, or take a leave of absence before completing 60 percent of a payment period or term.

-For a student who withdraws after the 60% point-in-time, there are no unearned funds.
-However, a school must still complete a Return Calculation in order to determine whether the student is eligible for a post-withdrawal disbursement.
+For a student who withdraws after the 60 percent point-in-time, there are no unearned funds.
+However, a school still must complete a Return Calculation to determine whether the student is eligible for a postwithdrawal disbursement.

 The calculation is based on the percentage of earned aid using the following Federal Return of Title IV funds formula: Percentage of payment period or term completed = the number of days completed up to the withdrawal date divided by the total days in the payment period or term.
 (Any break of five days or more is not counted as part of the days in the term.)
 This percentage also is the percentage of earned aid.